Private one on one swimming lessons for youth with disabilities. Contact Glen Wragge at 402-896-4280.

 Pediatric Therapy Center (PTC) is an outpatient clinic that specializes in providing comprehensive pediatric rehabilitation care including physical therapy, occupational therapy, and speech therapy services.
 Our therapy staff is dedicated to providing the highest quality of care in a setting where therapists and families work as a team.
 PTC is committed to meeting the needs of the community by providing all pediatric therapy services in one location to make scheduling as convenient as possible.
 Therapy is carried out in an atmosphere focused on creativity and fun, where every child can be successful.
 PTC therapists are trained in and specialize in treating a wide range of diagnoses including, but not limited to autism spectrum disorders, sensory processing disorder, cerebral palsy, fine and gross motor delays, articulation disorders, Down syndrome, feeding disorders, and many more.
 There are also several specialized groups available to families through PTC.
 Please visit our website www.ptcne.org or contact the clinic at (402) 932-2782 if you have any questions, would like more information, or would like to schedule a tour of our clinic.

-ProCare3 represents the ‘professional care’ we provide in the ’3′ disciplines we serve, Physical, Occupational, and Speech-Language Therapy.
-Pediatric therapy at ProCare3 provides activities and stimulation that enhances the learning of new ideas and skills for children with developmental delays.
-Our therapists have significant experience and training in working with Autism Spectrum Disorders, Sensory Integration, Genetic Disorders, Cerebral Palsy, Speech/Language delays and more.
-Our clinic also features an on-site warm water therapeutic pool.
-Therapy can promote improvement and “enhance the quality of life.”
-ProCare3 has been providing quality rehabilitation since 1983 for children and adults.
-We are a Medicare/Medicaid certified rehabilitation agency.
-You are invited to call us anytime with questions or to schedule a tour of our large pediatric clinic in Millard (402) 330-3211 Ext 138 – John Keim, SLP, Manager of Community Based Services
+FYZICAL provides 3 disciplines, Physical, Occupational, and Speech Therapy.
+FYZICAL’S Pediatric therapy provides activities and stimulation that enhances the learning of new ideas and skill for children with developmental delays and genetic disorders.
+Our therapist have significant experience and training in working with Autism Spectrum Disorder, Sensory Integration, Genetic Disorders, Cerebral Palsy, Speech/Language delays and more.
+Our clinics also feature on-site warm water therapeutic pools.
+Therapy can promote improvements and “Enhance the quality of Life.”
+FYZICAL Pediatrics has been providing quality rehabilitation since 1983 for children and adults.
+We accept most major insurance assignments and are Medicaid/Medicare certified.
+We can help verify your insurance for you.
+You are invited to call us at any time with questions or to schedule a tour of our large pediatric clinic in Millard or Papillion (402) 330-3211 Ext.
+138 – John Keim, SLP, Manager of Community Based Services.
+Visit our website at www.fyzicalomaha.com

 Stones Worth Stepping, P.C. offers a unique therapeutic approach to developmental learning.
 Infants and children begin learning about the environment through their senses at or even before birth.
 The senses are primarily responsible for establishing sense of movement, space, body awareness, and coordination as well as impact self-regulation and attention.
 Using sensory integration therapy in addition to newly advanced treatment tools such as craniosacral therapy, therapeutic listening, and interactive metronome, children with developmental delay may learn to reorganize their systems in order to achieve maximum potential for learning.